apache/pekko-http/CONTRIBUTING.md

 In order to speed up PR validation times, the Pekko-http build contains a special sbt task called `validatePullRequest`, which is smart enough to figure out which projects should be built if a PR only has changes in some parts of the project.
-For example, if your PR only touches `akka-http-testkit`, no `akka-parsing` tests need to be run, however the task will validate all projects that depend on `akka-http-testkit` (including samples).
+For example, if your PR only touches `pekko-http-testkit`, no `pekko-parsing` tests need to be run, however the task will validate all projects that depend on `pekko-http-testkit` (including samples).
 Also, tests tagged as `PerformanceTest` and the likes of it are excluded from PR validation.

 In order to force the `validatePullRequest` task to build the entire project, regardless of dependency analysis of a PRs